Testing Set Operations

 We might try to use the same structurally recursive approach

-that we use for (set-union S1 S2)
+that we use for (set-union S1 S2) and

-on the homework.
-The challenge
+(set-subset?
+S1 S2) on the homework.
+The

+by item.
 (If you are up for the challenge, give it a try!)

-However, once you've written set-subset?
+However, once you've written set-subset?, we

-Structures or some other course:
+Discrete Structures or some other course:

 two sets S1 and S2 are equal to one another if and only if